jnguyen1098/wyvern/README.md

 # Wyvern

+5/29/2021 update: very broken at the moment, doesn't work unless you use a link that predates the time period `current` (for example `2017-2018`)

 Scrapes the courselist of the [University of Guelph](https://uoguelph.ca) website and writes it all to a .CSV file.
 I used BeautifulSoup to traverse the DOM.

 ```